-- Best Innovation - Best Business - A.1.5.2 In addition to the specific awards for each phase, the following general prizes will be awarded, for both categories: - Best MotoStudent: Awarded to the team that obtains the maximum score in the sum of the MS1 and MS2 phases - Best MotoStudent Rookie: Awarded to the newly incorporated team (representing a campus not registered in any of the previous MotoStudent) that obtains the maximum score in the sum of the results of the MS1 and MS2 phases. - MotoStudent Fair Play: Awarded to the team that has competed with the most integrity, respect and honesty, inside and outside the racetrack and the Final Event. - Excellence Showcase: Awarded to the team that a group of selected top juries from the automotive industry select as the team with the best project showcase in front of the whole attending public during the MotoStudent Awards Ceremony in the Final Event.
+- Best Design - Best Innovation - A.1.5.2 The MS2 Phase will have the following awards, for both categories: - 1st classified of the MS2 Phase - 2nd classified of the MS2 Phase - 3rd classified of the MS2 Phase - A.1.5.3 In addition to the specific awards for each phase, the following general prizes will be awarded, for both categories: - Best MotoStudent: Awarded to the team that obtains the maximum score in the sum of the MS1 and MS2 phases - Best MotoStudent Rookie: Awarded to the newly incorporated team (representing a campus not registered in any of the previous MotoStudent) that obtains the maximum score in the sum of the results of the MS1 and MS2 phases. - MotoStudent Fair Play: Awarded to the team that has competed with the most integrity, respect and honesty, inside and outside the racetrack and the Final Event. - Excellence Showcase: Awarded to the team that a group of selected top juries from the automotive industry select as the team with the best project showcase in front of the whole attending public during the MotoStudent Awards Ceremony in the Final Event. - A.1.5.4 Summary of the MotoStudent International Competition awards: